intelsmartedgeons/ido-specs/doc/reference-architectures/smartedge-open-experience-kit-pwek-all-in-one.md

  > NOTE: The subnet 195.168.1.0/24 is the UE (User Equipment) network segment allocated by 5GC network functions.

 2. Install [VLC apk](https://m.apkpure.com/vlc-for-android/org.videolan.vlc) on the UE.
     - Get the IP address of the SR-IOV interface attached to OpenVINO consumer pod by running the `ip a` command in the consumer pod.
 The ip address is in 6.6.6.0/24 subnet.
     - Select the "Open Network Stream" option.
     - Input the address "rtmp://<openvino_consumer_pod_sriov_ip>:5000/live/out.flv".
-Here, the openvino_consumer_pod_sriov_ip is the address get by `ip a`
+Here, the openvino_consumer_pod_sriov_ip is the address get by `ip a`.
     - The video will load after one second.

 ## Summary
 This guide walked you through deploying the 5G Private Wireless Experience Kit with Integrated RAN.
 The reference implementation of Intel® Smart Edge Open created by this process can be used to efficiently deploy, manage, and optimize network functions and applications specifically for an on-premises private wireless network.
 You can continue to customize this deployment to meet your own use cases.